ArioJ/resume_creator/README.md

 - If `docx2txt` or `PyPDF2` raise errors, inspect the server logs (stdout) for stack traces.
 Ensure dependencies are installed in the active venv.
 - If PowerShell refuses to activate the venv, check the execution policy (`Get-ExecutionPolicy`) and consider running: `Set-ExecutionPolicy -Scope CurrentUser -ExecutionPolicy RemoteSigned`.

-## License

-This repository contains example code.
-Adjust and reuse as you like.

----

-If you'd like, I can also add example `.env` configuration, a small Postman collection, or expand tests to cover PDF/DOCX uploads.
-Which would you prefer next?